christianbundy/drewdevault.com/content/blog/Linux-development-is-profoundly-distributed.md

 Each of these represents a different individual or group which has some interest in the Linux kernel, often a particular driver.
 Most of them have an "F" entry, which indicates which files they're responsible for in the source code.
-Most have a "L" entry, which has a mailing list you can post questions, bug reports, and patches to, as well as an individual maintainer ("M") or maintainers who are known to have expertise and autonomy over this part of the kernel.
+Most have an "L" entry, which has a mailing list you can post questions, bug reports, and patches to, as well as an individual maintainer ("M") or maintainers who are known to have expertise and autonomy over this part of the kernel.
 Many of them &mdash; but, hmm, not all &mdash; also have a tree ("T"), which is a dedicated